i-like-robots/guestlist/README.md

 The [express-validator] package also wraps validator.js to provide middleware for your express.js apps.
 The primary difference between Guestlist and express-validator is the way that they handle invalid data:

 - Guestlist will ignore invalid or unexpected request properties and remove them from the target request object.
-- The express-validator module provides tools for creating error messages and separate methods for retrieving only the valid properties.
+- The express-validator module provides tools for creating error messages and provides separate methods for retrieving only the valid properties.

 [express-validator]: https://express-validator.github.io/docs/